ThanasisGiannakopoulos/BondiToy/README.md

 where n is the number of threads in multi-threading.

-Data are saved in "examples/run00" and their analysis can be performed with the scripts of the "examples/data_analysis" directory.
+Data are saved in "examples/run00" and their analysis can be performed with the scripts in "examples/data_analysis".
 To analyse the L2-norm of smooth data you first need to run "examples/data_analysis/norms_self_2d.jl" for the different resolutions that the example with smooth data is simulated.
-The resulting L2-norms can be found under "examples/run00/example/norms_seld_2".
+The resulting L2-norms can be found under "examples/run00/example/norms_self_2".